360° leak-proof pumping

 Two (2) Willow Pumps: You get two Willow Pumps, one for each breast, so you can pump both simultaneously.
 Not only does this save you time, but it may increase your milk output.

-Two (2) 24mm or 27mm flanges: You can choose to purchase a 24mm or 27mm pump kit depending on your nipple size.
+Two (2) 24mm: You can choose to purchase a 24mm or 27mm pump kit depending on your nipple size.
 21mm flanges are available for purchase and our new sizing inserts make it possible to pump with Willow if you measure smaller.

 Two (2) Flextubes™: The Flextube™ pulls milk out of the breast using continuous suction.
 It's what makes Willow totally spill-proof.